h2oai/h2o-2/h2o-docs/source/datascience/glm.rst

      users predict on data outside of the range on which the model was originally specified.
-For example, H\ :sub:`2`\ O allows a model to be  trained on data with X between (-1, 10), and then applied to precicting  on data where the range of X is (-10, 10) without warning.
-This is also true in the analgous case for predicting and training on factors.
+For example, H\ :sub:`2`\ O allows a model to be  trained on data with X between (-1, 10), and then applied to predicting  on data where the range of X is (-10, 10) without warning.
+This is also true in the analogous case for predicting and training on factors.
 It is the user's responsibility to ensure that out of data prediction is undertaken with caution, as the veracity of the original results are often constrained to the